Phentermine promotes weight loss by triggering the release of hormones that suppress hunger signals and boost

-Your bedroom should be for the sole purpose of sleeping: without interference from technological devices, work or other distractions.
-By designating room as a space for rest and relaxation you’re signaling to your brain that the bedroom is a place for sleep and rejuvenation, not stress and wakefulness.
+Keep your bedroom free of technological devices, work or other distractions.
+By designating room as a space for rest and relaxation you’re signaling to your brain that the bedroom is a place for sleep, not stress and wakefulness.

 Take a moment to consider the physical environment in your room as well.
 Make sure your bedroom is a comfortable temperature for sleeping (preferably on the cooler side) and that light from the street or other rooms is kept to a minimum.

 Some combinations are dangerous, while others can help you sleep and promote greater weight loss.
-However, sleeping pills are not a safe option for all patients so it is vital that you speak directly with your prescribing physician.
+However, sleeping pills are not a safe option for all patients so it’s important that you speak directly with your prescribing physician and pharmacist.

 Phentermine and melatonin are a common combination, especially for patients struggling with insomnia.
-However, the experts still don’t know much about the specific drug interaction remains undefined and some doctors warn about the two substances’ opposing effects.
+However, the experts still don’t know much about the specific drug interaction and some doctors warn about the two substances’ opposing effects.

 Click here to read more about supplements to take with phentermine.